CodeIron/Semiconductor-Opto-Mathematica/README.md

-# Optics-Mathematica
+# Semiconductor-Opto-Mathematica
-This is for the mathematica code associated with optics written by Charlie Ironside
+# for the book : "Semiconductor Integrated Optics for Switching Light" by Charlie Ironside